What Is Carb Cycling Diet, And How Does It Work?

 We should understand that protein, fats, and carbohydrates all play significant roles in leading a healthy life.
 Still, some say they drastically reduce their carbohydrate intake throughout the weight-loss phase, but this is not always true or good for your body.
 Healthy carbohydrates, such as those found in oats or brown rice, provide your body with the energy it needs for daily activities and workouts.

 For this reason, some people choose to restrict their diet through “carb cycling,” which is switching between days with high and low carb intake.
-However, going low on carbs does not guarantee to lose a tremendous amount of weight.
+However, going low on carbs does not guarantee losing a tremendous amount of weight.

 1. What Is Carb Cycling?